craftercms/docs/source/developers/extensions/plugin-descriptor.rst

      - A unique Id that is meaningful/recognizable to people who will be using the plugin
    * - plugin.name
      - |checkmark|
-     - The name displayed in the CrafterCMS Marketplace. |br|
+     - The name displayed in the Crafter Marketplace. |br|
        Pick a unique name for your plugin.
-You can check in the CrafterCMS Marketplace if |br|
+You can check in the Crafter Marketplace if |br|
        the name you picked does not exist yet.
 It's also a best practice to provide a name |br|
        for your plugin that is meaningful or recognizable to users. |br|
        The name can be multiple words such as ``Contact Form``